Adam Petty: Legacy

-In October 2000, five months after Petty's death, his family partnered with Paul Newman and the Hole in the Wall Gang Camp to begin the Victory Junction Gang Camp in Randleman, North Carolina as a memorial to Petty.
+In October 2000, five months after Petty's death, his family partnered with Paul Newman and the Hole in the Wall Gang Camp to begin the Victory Junction Gang Camp in Randleman, North Carolina, as a memorial to Petty.
 The camp has received support from many NASCAR drivers, teams, and sponsors, including Cup Series sponsor Sprint, which has placed a replica of Petty's 1998 car in the camp.
 The camp began operation in 2004 and is an official charity of NASCAR.

 Petty also appears as a special guest driver in the video games NASCAR 2000, NASCAR Rumble, NASCAR 2001 and NASCAR Arcade.
 Both NASCAR 2001 and NASCAR Heat include tributes to both him and Irwin Jr.

 In December 2013, Adam's brother Austin named his newborn son after Adam in tribute.

+The car number 45, which was driven by Petty, is currently used by 23XI Racing to represent the jersey number worn by co-owner Michael Jordan.
+Kurt Busch drove the 45 car to victory at Kansas Speedway in 2022, and dedicated his win to Petty.
+Bubba Wallace and Tyler Reddick have also won races while driving the 45 car.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)